Eight ways to protect yourself online

 But what about how you use the internet?
 We recently surveyed more than 16,000 people around the world on the impact of tech support scams, which surprisingly found that youth were the most vulnerable.
 Youth are the most likely to engage in risker online behavior and lose money after continuing an interaction.

-To mark Safer Internet Day 2019 on the 5th of February and curb this trend, we created a chatterbox game (complete with a guide) to help youth learn how to stay safe online.
+We created a chatterbox game (complete with a guide) to help youth learn how to stay safe online.
 However, everyone – regardless of age – should be vigilant about avoiding the risks of the Internet, while still making the most of its many useful benefits.
 That’s why we’ve put together eight simple steps, aimed at helping you work, play, shop and live online as safely as possible.

 Chatterbox template download